Tuvaluan dollar: Coins

-In 1976, corresponding with its slated independence, Tuvalu's first coins were introduced in denominations of 1, 2, 5, 10, 20, 50 cents and 1 dollar.
-The set, designed by John Donald features an aquatic theme.
-The bronze 1 and 2 cents and the cupro-nickel 5, 10 and 20 cents were the same size, weight, and composition as the corresponding Australian coins they were set to constitute.
-However, the cupro-nickel 50 cent piece was distinct from the dodecagonal (twelve-sided) Australian 50 cent coin in that it was round with plain edges.
-The nonagonal (nine-sided) cupro-nickel 1 dollar piece was unique not only by its odd shape but it also predated the Australian 1 dollar coin by eight years.
+In 1976, corresponding with its slated independence, Tuvalu's first coins were introduced in denominations of 1, 2, 5, 10, 20, and 50 cents and 1 dollar.
+The set, designed by John Donald, features an aquatic theme.
+The bronze 1 and 2 cents and the cupro-nickel 5, 10, and 20 cents were the same size, weight, and composition as the corresponding Australian coins they were set to constitute.
+However, the cupro-nickel 50-cent piece was distinct from the dodecagonal (twelve-sided) Australian 50-cent coin in that it was round with plain edges.
+The enneagonal (nine-sided) cupro-nickel 1 dollar piece was unique not only by its odd shape but also because it predated the Australian 1 dollar coin by eight years.
 It was also issued long before the trend toward larger denomination coins became much more widespread in many countries.
 The nine sides on the dollar are meant to represent each of the nine islands and atolls composing the Tuvalu chain.
 Each of the coins depicts a sea animal that is native to the area, with the only exception to that being the 1 cent, which depicts an empty spider conch shell washed up on the shore.

 The 1976 series also included the introduction of Tuvalu's first silver and gold proof bullion coins.
 A silver 5 dollar piece and a gold 50 dollar piece.
 They are considered an official release and legal tender within Tuvalu.

-Although Australia withdrew their 1 and 2 cent coins from circulation in 1991 there was still demand for the two lower denominations in Tuvalu so these continued to be retained well after Australia discontinued use.
-However, as prices and shipping costs have progressively risen the 1 and 2 cent coins have since been withdrawn from circulation.
+Although Australia withdrew their 1 and 2 cent coins from circulation in 1991, there was still demand for the two lower denominations in Tuvalu, so these continued to be retained well after Australia discontinued use.
+However, as prices and shipping costs have progressively risen, the 1 and 2 cent coins have since been withdrawn from circulation.